Abdull121/Special-care-children-Mobile-App/README.md

 ![mobileApp-development](https://github.com/user-attachments/assets/c451a757-8165-4822-a88b-ca2e85cdffc5)

-pecialCare Guide is a mobile application built with **React Native (Expo)** and **Appwrite** to support parents of children with mental health disorders such as Autism, ADHD, and Down Syndrome.
+SpecialCare Guide is a mobile application built with **React Native (Expo)** and **Appwrite** to support parents of children with mental health disorders such as Autism, ADHD, and Down Syndrome.
 The app offers personalized care tracking, educational resources, a supportive community, and medical assistance — all in one place.
 ---
 ### 🟢 Onboarding
 - Welcome screen introduction